top of page

 Bust Your Butt Falls

--Bust Your Butt Falls - Highlands- Despite its name, Bust Your Butt Falls is a tranquil swimming hole with clear waters that's perfect for a refreshing dip.
+Bust Your Butt Falls - Highlands- Despite its name, Bust Your Butt Falls is a tranquil swimming hole with clear waters that's perfect for a refreshing dip.
 Also known as Drift Falls, or Driftwood Falls.
 Located on private property and close to the road.
 Sometimes this swimming hole causes traffic jams on route 64.
+Always be careful with young children when swimming.

--Midnight Hole - Big Creek- Located in the Great Smoky Mountains National Park, this swimming hole is a hidden gem that's worth seeking out.
+Midnight Hole -Big Creek- Located in the Great Smoky Mountains National Park, this swimming hole is a hidden gem that's worth seeking out.
 The hike is 2.8 miles roundtrip and considered moderate, but well worth it to see the beautiful clear water.
+This has a small hole, but usually not near as crowded as other swimming holes in the area.

 Sliding Rock